shtaif/iterified/README.md

 The user-provided _executor function_ is passed to the main [`iterified`](#function-iterifiedexecutorfn) function and is meant to express in a basic, most-typically - callback style, the sequence of values wished to be yielded at the other iterable end.
 It is injected with 3 function arguments that serve as the "internal controls" for the overlying iterable - `next`, `done` and `error`.

-This kind of encapsulation pattern is parallel to the familiar [native `Promise` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) syntax with its `resolve` and `reject` arguments, only that `iterfied` applies it to the realm of *multi-item sequences*, while promises apply it to the realm of *a single resolved item*:
+This type of encapsulation pattern is parallel to the familiar [native `Promise` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) syntax with its `resolve` and `reject` arguments, only that `iterfied` applies it to the realm of _multi-item sequences_, while promises apply it to the realm of _a single resolved item_:

 ```ts
 // What this looks like in promises: